iwoork/homeforpup/apps/mobile-app/MESSAGES_COMPLETE_SUMMARY.md

 ## Overview

 The messaging feature has been successfully implemented for the mobile-app.
-Breeders can now send and receive messages from potential adopters using a real-time messaging interface.
+Breeders can now send and receive messages from potential dog-parents using a real-time messaging interface.

 ## What Was Implemented